ongr-io/SettingsBundle/Resources/doc/flash_bag.rst

 Introduction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Flashbag is a service that registers front-end messages for the user.
-E.g.
+E.g.:

     > Your post have been successfully saved!

 It is not possible to used `default Symfony flash bag <http://symfony.com/doc/current/components/http_foundation/sessions.html#flash-messages>`_ ], because ONGR does not support PHP sessions.
 Therefore, flash bag that stores messages in a cookie is needed.